base-org/web/apps/base-docs/base-camp/docs/hardhat-testing/hardhat-testing-sbs.md

 Typechain always creates two files per contract.
 The first one `Lock` refers to the type and functions of a particular contract. `Lock__Factory` is used to deploy the Lock contract or to create instances of a particular contract.

-The `Lock.sol` contract allows the creator to lock Ether until a unlock time has passed.
+The `Lock.sol` contract allows the creator to lock Ether until an unlock time has passed.

 Notice the constructor has a payable keyword: